jkour/neSparkle/README.md

 #Documentation
 There is documentation about the classes, the methods and properties.
 Please check the "Documentation" folder.

+#Special Thanks
+Many thanks to Ondrej Kelle and David Heffernan who helped me understand a few details about DLLs and how to load them in Delphi.

 #Bugs, Suggestions, Comments and General Contact
 I hope you find the component useful.
 If you have any comments or ideas, have spotted any bugs or have any suggestions about changes to the code use the "Issues" tab on github or drop me an email at j_kour@hotmail.com